ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Well done.
 You have just created your own Subnet running on `Mainnet`.
 Now it's time to add your validators.

-## Join a Subnet
+## Request to Join a Subnet as a Validator

-This new Subnet is cool - but it doesn't have any dedicated validators yet.
-We are now going to add a validator to the Subnet.
+The new Subnet created in the previous steps doesn't have any dedicated validators yet.
+To request permission to validate a Subnet, the following steps are required:

 :::info